tomjoht/learnapidoc/_docs/the_writing_process/docapis_writing_process_overview.md

 4. [Reviewing](docapis_reviewing.html)
 5. [Publishing](docapis_publishing.html)

+Entire books could be written about each of these phases.
+I tried to pick out a few salient tips and practical advice for each of these topics.
+But by no means is my advice comprehensive or even that detailed.

 ## The writing scenario {#writing_scenario}

 Before we jump into this process, let's start by presenting a writing scenario.
 A product team (consisting of a handful of engineers plus a product manager and QA) is creating a new API.
 In contrast to the more language-agnostic territory of REST APIs, this happens to be a [Java API](nativelibraryapis.html).
-Your target audience involves engineers who know Java and, for the sake of having a concrete use case, are implementing the API to pull location data about coffee shops.
-They're using the API to build maps that identify which coffee shops in the city sell their brand of coffee.
+Your target audience involves engineers who know Java and, for the sake of having a concrete use case, they are implementing the API to pull location data about coffee shops.
+They're using the API to allow coffee vendors to build map-based Android apps that identify which coffee shops in the city sell their brand of coffee.

 {% include random_ad2.html %}

 The API is slated for a release next month, so even though engineers have been cracking away at this API for half a year, they're mostly done and ready for you to create the documentation and ship it.
 You have about three weeks to learn the product, write the docs, get the docs reviewed, and publish the docs in time for release.

-{% include random_ad1.html %}

 This is a very typical scenario and timeline, by the way &mdash; being brought in at the ninth inning, often unaware of the product's development cycles that have been going on for months previously.
 Product teams are long past the stage where they debated the best implementation, the feature set, how the API matches use cases, and so on.
 By this time, they've already entered QA testing stages and just need to put a bow on the product with some docs before shipping it.

+{% include random_ad1.html %}

 ## Next steps